 Driving awareness with these tactics never guarantees a conversion, especially as most people rarely part with their cash at the first touchpoint.

 But it’s an essential step in moving prospective members through your sales funnel.
-You’ll have to supplement any campaign with engagement tactics like webinars and other marketing materials to drive them further down your funnel and closer to the purchasing phase.
+You’ll have to supplement any campaign with engagement tactics like webinars and other marketing materials to help nudge them toward action.

 7. Implement tiered membership levels